sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 Update Meeting Endpoints State

 This endpoint’s purpose is to be able to modify the endpoints in a meeting.
-Seems to require a Meeting-level access token.
+Requires Meeting access token with moderator privileges

 ### Example
 ```csharp